 1. Clogged Air Filters

-The air filter within your air conditioning system has a big job to do.
+The air filter within your air conditioning system has a big job.
 This small component filters debris from within your air conditioning system before it can be dispersed throughout your home.
-However, air filters accumulate debris quickly and need to be changed on a regular basis.
+However, air filters accumulate debris quickly and require regular replacement.

-Waiting too long to change your air filter impedes the flow of air produced by your air conditioner.
-As a result, your air handler can freeze.
+Waiting too long to replace your air filter reduces airflow from your air conditioner, which can cause your air handler to freeze.

 Is Your Air Handler Frozen?